zhangfengcdt/prollytree/README.md

 - Real-time Collaborative Editing: Support multiple users making simultaneous changes with efficient merging.
 - Cloud Storage Services: Manage file versions and ensure efficient data retrieval and synchronization.

-## Prolly Tree v.s.
-Merkle Search Tree

-- **Structure**: Merkle Search Trees are binary trees with added security features.
-Prolly Trees are like B-trees (balanced trees) but with the same security features.
-- **Efficiency**: Prolly Trees work like B-trees, which are efficient for large data sets.
-Merkle Search Trees work like binary trees.
-- **Path Dependency**: Prolly Trees use a special balancing technique to avoid issues common in B-trees.
-Merkle Search Trees don't specifically address these issues.
-- **Use Cases**: Prolly Trees are good for large databases and peer-to-peer networks.
-Merkle Search Trees are better for tasks needing binary tree features and security.
-- Prolly Trees are efficient for maintaining large indexes like B-trees and can be shared and synchronized over a peer-to-peer network.

 ## Usage

 To use this library, add the following to your `Cargo.toml`: